arduino-libraries/ArduinoBLE/docs/api.md

 ### `rssi()`

-Query the RSSI (Received signal strength indication) of the BLE device.
+Query the RSSI (Received signal strength indication) of the Bluetooth® Low Energy device.

 #### Syntax